API: Turing.Variational

 kwargs...

-)Approximating the target model via variational inference by optimizing objective with the initialization q.
+)Approximate the target model via the variational inference algorithm algorithm by starting from the initial variational approximation q.
 This is a thin wrapper around AdvancedVI.optimize.

 Arguments